‘Alaskan Bush People’ Renewed? Season 7 May Be The Last For A Couple Of Reasons

 — Alaskan Bush People (@AlaskanBushPPL) March 13, 2017

-“Looking forward to the next season and all the family being back together,” said one fan on the Alaskan Bush People official Facebook page.
+“Looking forward to the next season and all the family being back together,” said one fan on the official Alaskan Bush People Facebook page.

-But, even if Alaskan Bush People is renewed for Season 7, there’s a good chance that the Brown family won’t all be back together, as news recently circulated that Joshua “Bam” Brown, 32, may not return to the Alaskan Bush for a new season.
+However, even if Alaskan Bush People is renewed for Season 7, there’s a good chance that the Brown family won’t all be back together, as news recently circulated that Joshua “Bam” Brown, 32, may not return to the Alaskan Bush for a new season.

-Travelers Today shared less than a week ago that “Bam Bam” Brown was spotted in South Carolina recently with confirmed girlfriend, Allison Kagan, and that the couple may decide to settle down somewhere in the lower 48 states.
+Travelers Today shared less than a week ago that “Bam Bam” Brown was spotted in South Carolina recently with girlfriend Allison Kagan and that the couple may decide to settle down somewhere in the lower 48 states.

 “There have been rumors that he has been spotted in South Carolina, and some fans claim that he may have purchased a Tiki bar in Eutawville.”

-Possibility of a Season 6 of Alaskan Bush People was announced less than one month prior to the premiere in December 2016 with a new Christmas episode.
-Australia Network News shared in November 2016 that Alaskan Bush People would be renewed if Brown family patriarch, Billy Brown, 62, agreed to not appear in upcoming episodes.
+The possibility of Alaskan Bush People Season 6 was announced less than one month prior to the premiere in December of 2016 with a new Christmas episode.
+Australia Network News shared in November of 2016 that Alaskan Bush People would be renewed if Brown family patriarch Billy Brown, 62, agreed to not appear in upcoming episodes.

 “The return of the show is still under debate.
 Reports have it that the show received a lot of negative feedback in the last season due to Billy Brown’s involvement in illegal affairs.”

-The return of Alaskan Bush People for a Season 7 is also still under debate, and fans probably shouldn’t expect a formal announcement from the Discovery Channel regarding a return date until just a few weeks before a new season airs.
+The return of Alaskan Bush People for Season 7 is also still under debate, and fans probably shouldn’t expect a formal announcement from the Discovery Channel regarding a return date until just a few weeks before a new season airs.

 TV Series Finale reported only three weeks before Season 6 of Alaskan Bush People officially aired on January 4, 2017, — with Billy Brown still as a cast member — that the Discovery Channel “announced season six of Alaskan Bush People will debut in January.”

-Alaskan Bush People fans should again expect short notice of a Season 7 return date, and according to some rumors floating around, fans should also not be surprised if Season 7 will be the last for the nine-member Brown family.
+Alaskan Bush People fans should again expect short notice of Season 7’s return date, and according to some rumors floating around, fans should also not be surprised if Season 7 will be the last for the nine-member Brown family.

-The Discovery Channel actually hinted around in a short video clip from last season that there may be a Season 7, with a new member coming to Browntown.
-Noah Brown’s girlfriend, Rhain Alicia, was looking at having to leave Alaska and go back to Oregon for jobs and housing, but Noah said he would move her to Browntown if he had to.
+The Discovery Channel hinted in a short video clip from last season that there may be a Season 7, with a new member coming to Browntown.
+Noah Brown’s girlfriend, Rhain Alicia, was possibly leaving Alaska and going back to Oregon for jobs and housing, but Noah said he would move her to Browntown if he had to.

-Rumors speculate that Noah, 24, and Rhain, 26, have already secretly been married, as previously reported by the Inquisitr, so a Season 7 of Alaskan Bush People may pick up there — with Noah and Rhain as a couple, living in Browntown.
+Rumors speculate that Noah, 24, and Rhain, 26, have already secretly been married, as previously reported by the Inquisitr, so Season 7 of Alaskan Bush People may pick up there — with Noah and Rhain as a couple, living in Browntown.

-Whatever the Discovery Channel ultimately decides to do about renewing Alaskan Bush People, a Season 7 will probably be the last for the Brown family, since rumors say that Discovery Channel’s five-year lease of the land where Browntown sits is about up, along with a rumor that the Brown family is only willing to do up to seven seasons.
+Whatever the Discovery Channel ultimately decides to do about renewing Alaskan Bush People, Season 7 will probably be the last for the Brown family.
+Rumors state that Discovery Channel’s five-year lease of the land where Browntown sits is about up.
+Additionally, it’s rumored that the Brown family is only willing to do seven seasons.

-Release Date TV shows Alaskan Bush People, Season 7, as still pending, but comments at the bottom of a recent Monsters & Critics article suggest that the Discovery Channel only leased the land for the Browntown film set for five years, which could be coming to an end soon, considering Alaskan Bush People has been on the air since 2014, with six full seasons.
+Release Date TV shows Alaskan Bush People Season 7 as still pending, but comments at the bottom of a recent Monsters & Critics article suggest that the Discovery Channel only leased the land for the Browntown film set for five years, which could be coming to an end soon, considering Alaskan Bush People has been on the air since 2014, with six full seasons.

 “Leased for 5 years by Discovery Channel.
 The Browns don’t live there.”